CALL US: 717-375-4834

 Get help before it’s too late with Laurel Life

 Our wide range of Counseling Services is personalized to reflect an individual’s unique needs and circumstances.
-Whether struggling to cope with life’s challenges or work out chemical dependency issues, our licensed counselors, social workers and doctoral-level psychologists are here to help you meet your goals.
+Whether struggling to cope with life’s challenges or significant mental health needs, our licensed counselors, social workers and doctoral-level psychologists are here to help you meet your goals.

 Personalized interventions in a safe and supportive atmosphere

-Laurel Life provides individual, group and family therapy as well as medical and psychiatric treatment to individuals facing any of the following personal or professional difficulties:
+Laurel Life provides individual, group and family therapy as well as psychiatric treatment to individuals facing any of the following personal or professional difficulties:

 A collaborative approach